garrandall/popular-music-data/tracks/love-on-a-rooftop-desmond-child.md

 We couldn`t make our love stop
 We were giving all that we got
 Whoa, whoa, whoa, I remember holding you so tight
-Ooh, when kissing lasted all night
+Oh, when kissing lasted all night
 Whoa, whoa, whoa, Love on a rooftop
 Whoa, whoa, whoa
 Look at us now were all grown up, we got it all together